open-power-ref-design/standalone-ceph/README.rst

 The Deployment configuration file provides a mapping of servers and switches to software for the purposes of deployment.
-Each server is mapped to a set of OpenStack based software roles constituting the control plane, compute plane, and storage plane.
+Each server is mapped to a set of software roles constituting the control plane for the Ceph monitors and Operational Management, and a set of OSD nodes.
 Each role is defined in terms of a Linux distribution (Ubuntu) to be loaded and a set of operating system based resources such as users and networks that need to be configured to satisfy that role.